anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/buildapps.md

-## Running Build Apps application
+## Running SAP Build Apps application
 By following these documented instructions, users will be able to download the reference buildapps application , deploy and run. \
-Please click the link to download the below build apps sample application
+Please click the link to download the below SAP Build Apps sample application

 -  Service form
 -  JobCard
 -  Job Portal

 ### How to start
-**Step 1:** Open the build apps dashboard to import the downloaded  attachment.
+**Step 1:** Open the SAP Build Apps dashboard to import the downloaded  attachment.

-Begin by launching the Build Apps Dashboard to initiate the process of importing the downloaded attachment.
+Begin by launching the SAP Build Apps Dashboard to initiate the process of importing the downloaded attachment.

 **Step 2:** Click the "Import" button to import the downloaded .mtar file.